calaldees/teachingWorkshops/teacherTraining/digitalLiteracy.md

 The English curriculum doesn't mention the internet, source, digital or media.
 'Assessing the quality of an information source' is now been moved into the realm of the Computing curriculum.
+'attention to trustworthiness'

-Access to information is not a problem anymore - how to find and use it IS.
+Access to information is not a problem any more - how to find and use it IS.
 Regardless of subject, the skill is how to locate and use information.

 * [evaluating-internet-content](https://www.library.georgetown.edu/tutorials/research-guides/evaluating-internet-content)